 Malaria is a concern throughout Nigeria.
 Expats are divided over whether or not to take malaria prophylaxes.
 These drugs do have side effects, and long-term use is not recommended.
 Additionally, they could mask the symptoms of malaria, which may impede rapid treatment.
 We recommend consulting a medical practitioner for advice on taking antimalarial medication and finding the most suitable approach.
 We also urge expats to be proactive with prevention: use a mosquito net, cover arms and legs, fumigate the house twice a year and visit the doctor immediately if experiencing any symptoms.

 HIV and tuberculosis are also rife in Nigeria, so appropriate precautions must be taken.
 Tap water should not be consumed; water-borne diseases spread easily, and diarrhoea is a common ailment among new arrivals.

 The following vaccinations are recommended before travel to Nigeria:

 The above list is merely a guide.
 Expats should ensure that all their routine vaccinations are up to date and should consult with a medical professional before departure for further information on vaccinations for Nigeria.

 Emergency services in Nigeria

 Emergency response times in Nigeria are notoriously slow.
 Several private medical emergency services are in operation, particularly in Lagos, although coverage in rural areas may be limited.
-Expats must have comprehensive health insurance that covers air evacuation by private means.
+Expats should ensure that they have comprehensive health insurance that covers air evacuation by private means.